The Earthling: Cast

-Patrick Foley is a jaded loner who has been a drifter for much of his life.
-Discovering he has terminal cancer, he decides to return to the Australian outback where he grew up to die in solitude.
-His plans are interrupted however when ten year old Shawn Dailey's parents die in a horrific accident leaving the boy alone and helpless.
-Reluctantly, Foley teaches the boy survival and they form a bond before Foley dies and Shawn begins his trek back to civilisation.

 Production

 The film was shot from September to October 1979 in the Blue Mountains, Barrington Forest and Warrumbungle National Park.
 It was reported that Holden and Schroder got along while filming.
 Schroder named one of his children Holden in honour of his co-star.

 It was one of several films Jack Thompson made around this time where he supported an American star.

+During the filming of The Earthling, Collinson discovered that he had terminal lung cancer and died the following year.

 Reception

 The film drew greatly mixed reviews, with some critics reviling it, while others praised it.
 It played to little notice in theatres, but later became something of a daytime staple on HBO and other cable-movie channels in the 1980s.
 It grossed $72,000 for box office in Australia.